- January-March: Shaftesbury Snowdrop Season

 - January-March: Go behind closed doors at Stourhead

-- January: The 92nd anniversary of his death this month (and June 2020 marks the 180th anniversary of his birth)
+- January: The 92nd anniversary of Thomas Hardy’s death this month (and June 2020 marks the 180th anniversary of his birth)

 - January: Celebrate cider with a wassail in January!

 - February: Dark sky stargazing on Cranborne Chase

 - Bonus event: Have Gold Hill to yourself!!

 Are you perhaps a galanthophile (a lover of snowdrops)?
 You’ve come to the right place – Shaftesbury’s snowdrop season is the biggest event of its type in the country.

 Shaftesbury Snowdrops is a project that aspired to create Britain’s first ‘Snowdrop Town’ – and it has succeeded.
 The project began in 2012, since when more than 200,000 snowdrops have been planted.
 A further 20,000 were bought to sell on, at cost, to help build links with neighbouring festivals.
 The unique community-owned Shaftesbury heritage collection has also grown during the past year to more than 100 varieties.